SamLB9/GAN-vs.-Diffusion-Images/README.md

 │── notebooks               # All the ipynb notebooks used for the study

-│── dissertation.pdf        # Full MSc Dissertation
+│── MSc_dissertation_SLB.pdf        # Full MSc Dissertation

 │── README.md               # Project summary